john-science/python_for_scientists/classes/04_advanced_strings/lecture_04.md

     >>> lines
     '"There will come soft rains and the smell of the ground,\nAnd swallows circling with their shimmering sound;\nAnd frogs in the pools singing at night,\nAnd wild plum trees in tremulous white;\nRobins will wear their feathery fire,\nWhistling their whims on a low fence-wire;\nAnd not one will know of the war, not one\nWill care at last when it is done.\nNot one would mind, neither bird nor tree,\nif mankind perished utterly;\nAnd Spring herself, when she woke at dawn\nWould scarcely know that we were gone."\n             - Ray Bradbury'

-If the file is of the old fixed-format Fortran type, you might just want to read a certain number of characters at a time.
-Which you can also do with `readlines`:
+If it's an old fixed-format text file (like Fortran prefers), you might just want to read a certain number of characters at a time.
+Which you can do with `read`:

     >>> fin = open('ray_bradbury.txt', 'r')
     >>> fin.read(27)